acidburn0zzz/jetpack-sdk/doc/dev-guide-source/addon-development/implementing-simple-addon.md

 assigned to `exports.main`: it will be loaded in the same circumstances, but you won't get access to the `options` or `callbacks` arguments.

-This particular add-on doesn't need to use `exports.main` or `exports.onUnload` for anything, and only includes them to illustrate their use.
+This particular add-on doesn't need to use `exports.main` for anything, and only includes it to illustrate its use.

 ### Logging ###